TejaswiniBonam/react-js/intro.md

 ## What is a Component?

 A **component** in React is a reusable, self-contained piece of UI.
-Components let you split the UI into independent, reusable parts, and think about each piece in isolation.
+Components let you split the UI into independent, reusable parts, and think about each piece in isolation. **SHOULD START WITHA CAPITAL LETTER**

 There are two main types of components in React: